-The model we use for this is shown in Figure 2(b).
+The model we use for this is shown in Figure 3(b).
 Here we factorize the location variable so that it depends on a hidden "abnormality" variable $a_t$ .
-The model can now switch between "normal" and "abnormal" behaviour depending on whether $a_t$ is 0 or 1 respectively.
+The model can now switch between "normal" and "abnormal" behaviour depending on whether $a_t$ is 0 or 1 respectively, as demonstrated in previous physiological condition monitoring work [16].